hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 ### Shadowable

-Some widgets are shadowable, aka. can have a shadow.
+Some widgets are shadowable, meaning they can have a shadow.
 For those widgets, you get:
 | variable | description | type | default |
 | -- | -- | -- | -- |
 | shadow_passes | passes for shadow, 0 to disable | int | 0 |